rasmushyypia/LEGO_sorter_with_AI/README.md

 3. Save the new images to the repository’s train/orig_images folder

 4. Use the CVAT-tool (https://github.com/openvinotoolkit/cvat) or some other tool like it to create Yolo style annotation text files for the new images.
-Each annotation text file should include bounding box information to the corresponding LEGO part image.
+Each annotation text file should include bounding box information to the corresponding LEGO part image in format: label, x_center. y_center, width, height where the measures are in normalazed format ([0,1]).
 The file names should match (g2_b.png and g2_b.txt).

 5. Save the annotation text files to the repository’s train/obj_train_data folder